Winchester Mystery House

 History

 The original house was an eight-room cottage surrounded by acres of land.
-After first setting eyes on it in the 1880s, Sarah Winchester began to add to the original building, continuously changing her plans so that the house grew in a rather random fashion.
+After first setting eyes on it in the 1880s, Sarah Winchester began to add to the original building, continuously changing her plans so that the house grew in a somewhat random fashion.

 Additions and modifications were made to the house right up until Sarah’s death in 1922.
-Many of these modifications made no sense, and would often be hastily covered up by yet another change.
+Many of these modifications made no sense and would often be hastily covered up by yet another change.

 Apparently, Sarah (who was herself a spiritualist) was under the influence of a medium named Adam Coons, who told her that she was haunted by the ghosts of the souls who had been killed by a Winchester rifle.